Own website for artists and other creative: Why it is so important

 Add your portrait picture.
 Show a picture of you when working in the studio.
 Do you have the very first crayon drawing you made as a child?
 Visual elements not only make a website clearer - they also give your artist's website and also give personality and a human element.

-D. Contact Us side
+D. Contact page

 E. Keep these things away from your website: